Run Jupyter on Orchestra 2

 - This version removes compatibility with Python 2.7, which has not been supported since version 1.0.2.

-- Added warning message for a common error if two-factor authentication is not used
+- Warning message for a common error if two-factor authentication is not used

 - Fixed moving to a new jupyter port if the original port was occupied